goncalojbsousa/gamehub-backlog/README.md

 # GameHub Project

-GameHub is a game backlog tracker that let you add games to lists and organize the never ending list of games that we all want to "get around to playing eventually".
+GameHub is a game backlog tracker that helps you organize and manage the endless collection of games we all plan to "play someday."

 In the future, we intend to add a price comparator between several stores, so that you can always make the best purchase!